otoyo/zen_ex/README.md

 ## LICENSE

-Zendex is released under CC0-1.0 (see LICENSE).
+ZenEx is released under CC0-1.0 (see LICENSE).